Speech by HIH Nadine Sultana

 Another

 expression of spirituality was the Sultan’s humility.
-H.M.
-Abdulhamit II had many talents, in

-calligraphy, arts, cabinet-making, in which he was truly a Master, foreign
+calligraphy, arts, cabinet-making, in which he was truly a Master,

 languages, sports, and many more subjects in which he excelled at.
-Yet the Sultan never boasted of his
+Yet the Sultan never

 accomplishments.
-This spiritual humility
+This

 was not understood by the many foreigners, who laughed at the Sultan or